copier-org/copier/docs/settings.md

 !!! note

     Windows only: `%USERPROFILE%\AppData\Local\copier\copier` was the standard configuration directory until v9.6.0.
-This standard configuration directory is deprecated and will removed in a future version.
+This standard configuration directory is deprecated and will be removed in a future version.

 This location can be overridden by setting the `COPIER_SETTINGS_PATH` environment variable.